hanabi/hanabi.github.io/Reference.md

 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues number 5 to Cathy, touching a 5 on slot 1.
-  * Cathy hand is as follows: red 5, red 3, red 4, green 1, green 2
+  * Cathy hand is as follows: red 5, red 3, green 2, green 1, green 2
+  * Bob thinks about what Alice's 5 clue could mean:
-  * Bob sees that Alice's clue cannot be a *5 Stall* (since there are other *Play Clues* available).
+    * The clue cannot be a *5 Stall*, because there is a green 1 to *Play Clue*.
-  * Bob sees that Alice's clue cannot be a *5 Pull* (since the red 3 is two-away-from-playable).
+    * The clue cannot be a *5 Pull*, because the red 3 is two away from playable.
-  * Bob sees that if Alice's clue were a *Finesse* on the red 5, Bob would have to blind-play a red 1 and a red 2.
+    * If the clue were a *Finesse* on the red 5, Bob would have to blind-play a red 1 and a red 2.
   * Since Bob would have to blind-play two cards into the *Finesse*, he knows that he should instead treat this as a *5 Number Discharge*.
 Bob blind-plays his slot 3 card and it successfully plays as the red 1.

 <br />